pytoolz/toolz/doc/source/parallelism.rst

 1. The ``map`` abstraction is a simple function call and so can be replaced.
     This transformation would be difficult if we had written our code with a for loop or list comprehension
-2. The operation ``wordcount`` is weparate from the parallel solution.
+2. The operation ``wordcount`` is separate from the parallel solution.
 3. The task is embarrassingly parallel, needing only a very simple parallel strategy.
 Fortunately this is the common case.